Question: What is a T-score?

 A DXA scan usually only measures your lumbar spine (lower back = L1, L2, L3 and L4) and your hips, neck of femur and greater trochanter.
 The upper back (LVA) is usually not done unless specifically requested on the referral form.

-Would you like your DXA scan results explained to you?
+Would you like a basic explanation of your DXA scan results?

 The Irish Osteoporosis Society is offering a new service.